 \subsection{ExteNET}

 The ExteNET study was a randomized, double-blind, placebo-controlled, phase 3 trial that evaluated neratinib as an extended adjuvant therapy in patients with early-stage HER2-positive breast cancer who had completed trastuzumab-based treatment.
 The trial demonstrated that neratinib significantly improved invasive disease-free survival (iDFS) compared to placebo.
-The primary analysis showed that neratinib improved 2-year iDFS versus placebo (stratified hazard ratio [HR] 0.66, 95 $\%$ confidence interval [CI] 0.49–0.90; P = 0.008) as presented in \cite{martin2017neratinib}.
-However, there was a notable imbalance in early dropout rates between the two arms, with a higher discontinuation rate in the neratinib group (5.6\%) compared to the control group (1.8\%) .
-This dropout imbalance raised concerns about potential bias in the results, as it could impact the robustness of the efficacy findings.
-The difference in early dropout between the two arms is illustrated in the time-to-censoring KM curves shown in Figure \ref{fig:km_ttc} (b), with a notable sharp decline at the beginning of the trial.
+The primary analysis showed that neratinib improved 2-year iDFS versus placebo (stratified HR = 0.66, 95\% CI 0.49–0.90; P = 0.008) as presented in \cite{martin2017neratinib}.
+However, there was a notable imbalance in early study discontinuation rates between the two arms, with a higher discontinuation rate in the neratinib group (5.6\%) compared to the control group (1.8\%) .
+This imbalance raised concerns about potential informative censoring leading to bias in the results, as it could impact the robustness of the efficacy findings.
+The difference in early study discontinuation between the two arms is illustrated in the cumulative incidence curves shown in Figure \ref{fig:km_ttc2}, with a notable increase for neratinib at the beginning of the trial.